snitilf/innovationshowcase/README.md

 # The Global Trust Engine: Predicting Governance Risk Using Economic Warning Signs

-This project was developed as an optional assignment for the Student Innovation Showcase in **ECON 302: Money, Banking and Government Policy** at McGill University.
 The Student Innovation Showcase provides students with an opportunity to apply concepts from money, banking, and financial markets to real-world challenges, with the option to incorporate machine learning approaches.

 ## The Problem